GAF machine

 Jim Ryan believes that “cloud technology will become a meaningful component of how gamers access games between 2025 and 2035”.

-Project Q's remote play has its place, but SIE didn’t acquire Gaikai and buy OnLive's choicest patents only for remote play to be its sole purpose.
+Project Q's remote play has its place, but SIE didn’t acquire Gaikai and buy OnLive's choicest patents only for remote play to be the handheld's sole purpose.

-I think Project Q exists to bridge the divides between home console gaming, cloud-gaming, shared multi-player gaming and Android gaming in a PS-centric way; but not only to bridge the divides within gaming, the divides between gaming, entertainment and communication as well.
+I think Project Q exists to bridge the divides between home console gaming, cloud-gaming, shared multi-player gaming and mobile gaming in a PS-centric way; but not only to bridge the divides within gaming, the divides between on-the-go gaming, viewing and communication as well.

-This will bare itself out across PSN, social networks and individual experiences as Project Q leverages PS Plus, Share Play, Share Screen, etc. in the coming years; and if paired with a PS pass-through streamer (a streaming only PS TV successor that attaches to Chromecast, Roku, etc.), create a situation where Project Q seriously competes against Switch 2 on price and Xbox's rumored Keystone on features.
+This will bare out across PSN, social networks and individual experiences as Project Q leverages PS Plus, Share Play, Share Screen, etc. in the coming years; and if paired with a dock that also functions as a pass-through streamer (i.e, a potential streaming only PS TV successor that couples with Apple TV, Chromecast, Roku, etc.), create a situation where Project Q seriously competes against Switch 2 on price and Xbox's rumored Keystone on features.

-2006 -- Kutaragi files two patent applications.
+2006 -- Ken Kutaragi files two patent applications.
 The first is for a remote play controller, the second is for using the controller as a lift-to-wake universal remote.
 Gaming on the controller was limited to Remote Play, accessing games hosted on a server and downloadable mini-games (e.g., PS Minis and probably PS Mobile games) playable from internal storage.
-In all likelihood, this remote play controller was his PSP successor; but it was shelved with the DualShock dock and ultimately abandoned in favor of its derivative, the PS Vita and alternative, the Xperia Play.
+This remote play controller was his PSP successor; but it was shelved along with the DualShock dock and ultimately abandoned in favor of its derivative, the PS Vita and alternative, the Xperia Play.

 2014 -- Gaikai’s David Perry is interviewed: